Saskatchewan Highway 2: Veteran's Memorial Highway

 The Saskatchewan Highway 1 intersection with Highway 2 is north of Moose Jaw.
-At km 226, access to Buffalo Pound Provincial Park is provided to the east of Highway 2 by traveling another 11.8 km.
+At km 226, access to Buffalo Pound Provincial Park is provided to the east of Highway 2 by travelling another 11.8 km.
 Access to the small town of Tuxford is provided at km 230, at the Highway 42 junction.
 The SHS Central Area Transportation Planning Committee monitors this primary weight highway between Moose Jaw and Meacham.
 Between the two national highway systems of the Trans Canada Saskatchewan Highway 1 and Saskatchewan Highway 11, Highway 2 is also designated as a Class 1 AC national connector highway.
 There is a point of information on the south side of the Qu'Appelle Valley while second point of information is on the northern bank of the Qu'Appelle Valley.
 Buffalo Pound Lake, a eutrophic prairie lake was formed by glaciation 10,000 years ago.
-At the junction of highway 11, is the town of Chamberlain where the highway which travels north begins a south-east 11.5 km wrong-way concurrency at Chamberlain.
+At the junction of Highway 11, is the town of Chamberlain where the highway which travels north begins a south-east 11.5 km wrong-way concurrency at Chamberlain.
 Where these two national highways overlap, a divided highway segment handles the AADT which is about 4500 vpd.
 Arm River Recreation Site is south of Chamberlain with an historical marker.
 To the west of the highway are afforded views of the Arm River Valley.
 At km 275, the highway takes a sharp turn to continue north as it leaves the Highway 11 concurrency.
 After the concurrency, Highway 2 is a class 3 AC primary weight highway until Watrous.
 The junction of Highway 733 in 7.7 km provides access to Last Mountain Lake travelling east.
 Holdfast is accessed at the Highway 732 junction.
 Penzance is east of the highway at km 305; Liberty is a small community at km 314.
 Located near Stalwart is the Stalwart National Wildlife Area, a wetlands region.
 Watertown (1903–1910) provides easy access to Etter's Beach on Last Mountain Lake.
 The settlers of Watertown established a post office named Harkness Post Office, Assiniboia, North-West Territories.
 With the arrival of the rail, the village became known as Imperial.
 The town of Imperial is the largest centre west of Last Mountain Lake with a population around 300 and an AADT of close to 650 vpd.
 The village of Simpson is also along the highway which runs parallel to Last Mountain Lake.
 There are several roadside turnouts to access Last Mountain Lake from Highway 2.
 The Last Mountain Lake Bird Sanctuary was the first bird sanctuary in North America.
 Highway 15 provides access to Nokomis to the east, and Kenaston to the west.
 The small hamlet of Amazon is located before Watrous.
 Watrous is a tourist destination due to its proximity to Manitou Beach and the endorheic Little Manitou Lake.
 Watrous, in the Land of Living Waters, is a tourist destination due to its proximity to Manitou Beach, home of the world-famous Mineral Spa and Danceland dance hall (known as the "Home of the World Famous Dance Floor Built on Horsehair").
 The AADT near this tourist town of 1,800 people raises to about 1,250 vpd which ranks it as a class 2 highway.
 Highway 2 continues in a north-west direction to circumnavigate around Little Manitou until it gets to the Young and the junction of Highway 670.
 Young and Zelma were two communities that were part of the alphabet railway of the Canadian National Railway (CNR).
 The Yellowhead Highway is at km 419.
 Colonsay is located to the west, and Plunkett to the east.
 Colonsay is the location of one of several potash mines in Saskatchewan, a major employer of the region.
 Potash evaporites were laid down during the geological formation of the Western Canadian Sedimentary Basin.
 The SHS North Central Transportation Planning Committee tends to highway maintenance and construction decisions north of the Yellowhead highway.
 Highway 2 from the Yellowhead through to Prince Albert is a class 2 primary weight AC highway.
 Over 1,000 vehicles travel Highway 2 between Watrous and Meacham, and of these less than 100 of them are trucks.
 The majority of commercial trucks near the Highway 2 and 5 intersection travel Highway 5.
 The AADT after the intersection is under 350 vpd.